Exus Blog Article

 In cases like these, a collections system that allocates tasks to individual users can make employee responsibilities in each case clearer, and also ensure accountability for actions taken.

-The majority of these issues may not have happened if customers were given control of their own debt and if legacy systems had been replaced by a centralised, collaborative approach that ensured that every stage of the collections process was carefully documented.
+The majority of these issues may not have happened if customers were given control of their own debt and if legacy systems had been replaced by a centralized, collaborative approach that ensured that every stage of the collections process was carefully documented.

 While doing things the way they have always been done may appear to save money, these cases highlight the need for strict control of the debt collections ecosystem from start to finish.
-A tech and customer-focused strategy and solution have the potential to reduce delinquent debt and adhere more tightly to regulations, saving time, bad PR and, of course, money.
+A tech and customer-focused strategy and solution have the potential to reduce delinquent debt and adhere more tightly to regulations, saving time, bad PR, and, of course, money.